27 Feb 2018

 Chestnut Street (by Maeve Binchy)

-I always enjoyed the late Maeve Binchy’s thoughtful fiction, although some of it was a bit depressing.
+I always enjoyed the late Maeve Binchy’s thoughtful fiction, although some of it is a bit depressing.
 However, I didn’t like her short stories (on the whole) as much as I liked her lengthy novels.
 So when I saw that a final collection of Binchy’s short stories had been published posthumously as ‘Chestnut Street’ in 2014, I didn’t immediately place it on my wishlist.
 But on a trip to the UK towards the end of last year, I spotted it in a charity shop and it was not a hard decision to spend a pound buying it.

 It’s good that I knew it was a collection of short stories; apparently some readers thought it was a novel, and were disappointed.
 Moreover, it’s a collection put together from manuscripts found in the author’s desk, so it’s not surprising that some of them feel a tad unfinished.
 The links between the stories are tenuous; the one thread is that all the main characters either live (or grew up in) a thirty-house residential street in Binchy’s imagination, known as Chestnut Street.